PillaiManish/enhancements/enhancements/cert-manager/cert-manager-network-policies.md

 The `istio-csr` component requires specific network policies to function correctly while maintaining security.
 Through traffic analysis using network observability tools, the following essential traffic flows have been identified:

 - **API Server Communication (Egress):** The `istio-csr` pod requires egress access to the Kubernetes API server on port 6443/TCP for leader election, resource reconciliation, and managing certificates.
-- **gRPC Service (Ingress):** The `istio-csr` pod exposes a gRPC service (default port 6443/TCP, but user-configurable) to handle certificate signing requests from Istio components. **Users must configure additional NetworkPolicy rules for this based on their specific port configuration.**
+- **gRPC Service (Ingress):** The `istio-csr` pod exposes a gRPC service (default port 6443/TCP, but user-configurable) to handle certificate signing requests from Istio components. **This ingress port is automatically managed by the operator based on the current running ports.**
 - **Metrics Endpoint (Ingress):** The `istio-csr` pod exposes metrics on port 9402/TCP for monitoring by Prometheus.

 1.  **Deny All Traffic:** A baseline policy will deny all traffic for `istio-csr` pods in their deployment namespace.